denismo/passwordless-login/README.md

 6. The user's agent is granted or denied access to the target

 **Note**: Nowhere in this exchange the user is required to enter password, or expose his private information such as email or name.
+The user is also free to use separate username per-target or use a shared common username known to multiple targets and the trust server.

 Running the test
 ----------------